-We’re delighted to be taking part in the tour today sharing Laura’s thoughts on The House Across the Street, Lesley Pearse’s 26th novel in her 25th anniversary year.
+We’re delighted to be sharing Laura’s thoughts on The House Across the Street by Lesley Pearse.
+This is Lesley Pearce’s 26th novel in her 25th anniversary year.

 Publisher: Michael Joseph (6 Sept.
 2018)